dharshinik0/ucsc-course-recommender/README.md

 ## 💾 Dataset

-We used simulated course data from the [UCSC CSE 2024 course offerings](https://courses.engineering.ucsc.edu/courses/cse/2024), including:
+We used simulated course data from the UCSC course offerings, including:
 - Course name
 - Offered quarters
 - Prerequisites